Welcome to the 4th Quadrennial Race & Pedagogy National Conference

 Sept.
 27–29, 2018

 RPNC 2018 will host a Photo Contest this conference year.
-If you think one of your pictures represents the themes of the conference please consider submitting your image.
+If you think one of your pictures represents the conference's themes, please consider submitting your image.
 View the Photo Contest Application.

-Clock hours and professional development credits will be available for local statewide educators.
-Conference participants will have access to a digital program platform that will serve as a guide for choosing and moving through the Conference program to craft a rich educational experience and for making connections with other attendees.
+Clock hours and professional development credits will be available for local, statewide educators.
+Conference participants will have access to a digital program platform that will serve as a guide for choosing and moving through the Conference program to craft a rich educational experience and make connections with other attendees.

 Scholarship funds.
-This enacts a main tenet of the Race & Pedagogy Institute that registration cost should not be a barrier to conference engagement, and thus significant work is being done to raise funds.
+This enacts a main tenet of the Race & Pedagogy Institute that registration cost should not be a barrier to conference engagement.
+Thus significant work is being done to raise funds.

 Proposals were due via online submission form by Friday, March 9, 2018.
 Thank you for your submissions.

 Race & Pedagogy Institute staff is eager to assist you with questions about the Conference and submission process.
-Send your questions via e-mail to email@example.com or telephone 253.879.2435.
+Send your questions via e-mail to email@example.com or phone number: 253.879.2435.

-The Race & Pedagogy Institute invited students, at all levels and across all disciplines, to present work at the 2018 Race & Pedagogy National Conference.
+The Race & Pedagogy Institute invited students to present work at the 2018 Race & Pedagogy National Conference at all levels and across all disciplines.